adamkielar/adamkielar.github.io/_posts/2022-12-23-how-to-connect-to-azure-sql-database-using-managed-identity.md

 ```

 ### Delete the App service and recreate it with a user-assigned identity
+In that scenario we can add service principal as a database user and grant him read and write permissions.

 ```bash
 az webapp delete --name $appservice --resource-group mi-sql-rg